paypal/cascade/README.md

 introduction on how to build a HTTP server with `http`.
 For more details, read on.

+### Library Pieces
-This library contains the following utilities:
+This library contains the following pieces:

 - `AbstractResource` is a starting point for HTTP resources.
 - `ResourceActor` provides an implementation of a basic HTTP request handling pipeline.